cecat/UtilityWatchMQTT/HASS/README.md

 *myHome/kitchen/temp* it updates sensor.KitchenTemp
 with the payload you sent in the HASS message.
-Similarly for an MQTT message with topic *myHome/DeLorean/fluxCapChg" the payload will be used to update the value of *sensor.FluxCapCharge."
+Similarly for an MQTT message with topic *myHome/DeLorean/fluxCapChg" the payload will be used to update the value of *sensor.FluxCapCharge*.
 (see *tellHASS()* routine in *src/UtilWatch2020.ino*).

 In the above example, the *scan_interval* and *unit_of_measurement* are